whitelightning450/NWM_ML/GettingStarted.md

     pip install --user ipykernel

+The ulmo package supports getting Snotel data but is tricky to install:

+    conda install -c conda-forge ulmo

 With the package installed, we can connect the NSM_env to our Python Notebook

     python -m ipykernel install --user --name=NWMML_env